shannonpowelson/comparing-baltimore-hunterdon-county-individual-income/README.md

 __Why are incomes distributed differently in Baltimore City and Hunterdon County?__

 For the next part of the analysis, I tested my hypothesis on why I thought that this difference in income distrbution occurs.
 I thought that job density and population density might have an impact on income distribution.
+Areas with more available jobs might have higher incomes and areas with higher populations might have lower incomes because of more competition for jobs.

 First, I investigated the impact of job density on income distribution in the following combination charts.
 ![alt text](https://github.com/shannonpowelson/comparing-baltimore-hunterdon-county-individual-income/blob/main/jobdensitybaltimore.png)